American Sign Language: Classification

 Travis Dougherty explains and demonstrates the ASL alphabet.
 Voice-over interpretation by Gilbert G. Lensbower.

-ASL emerged as a language in the American School for the Deaf (ASD), founded by Thomas Gallaudet in 1817, which brought together Old French Sign Language, various village sign languages, and home sign systems.
+ASL emerged as a language at the American School for the Deaf, co-founded by Thomas Gallaudet and Laurent Clerc in 1817, which brought together Old French Sign Language, several indigenous sign languages, Martha's Vineyard sign language, and various home sign systems.
 ASL was created in that situation by language contact.
 (Note: In particular, Martha's Vineyard Sign Language, Henniker Sign Language, and Sandy River Valley Sign Language were brought to the school by students.
 They, in turn, appear to have been influenced by early British Sign Language and did not involve input from indigenous Native American sign systems.
 See Padden (2010), Lane, Pillard & French (2000), and Johnson & Schembri (2007).)
 ASL is influenced by its forerunners, yet linguistically distinct.

-The influence of French Sign Language (LSF) on ASL is readily apparent; for example, it has been found that about 58% of signs in modern ASL are cognate to Old French Sign Language signs.
+The influence of French Sign Language (LSF) on ASL is readily apparent; for example, it has been found that about 58% of signs in modern ASL are cognates to Old French Sign Language signs.
 However, that is far less than the standard 80% measure used to determine whether related languages are actually dialects.
 That suggests nascent ASL was highly affected by the other signing systems brought by the ASD students although the school's original director, Laurent Clerc, taught in LSF.
 In fact, Clerc reported that he often learned the students' signs rather than conveying LSF:

 I see, however, and I say it with regret, that any efforts that we have made or may still be making, to do better than, we have inadvertently fallen somewhat back of Abbé de l'Épée.
 Some of us have learned and still learn signs from uneducated pupils, instead of learning them from well instructed and experienced teachers.